JenniferJeyasekar/CRUD-Operation/README.md

 # CRUD-Operation

+Prerequisite:

+Download AWS CLI version 2 and install it.

+Open cmd prompt and navigate to the folder where AWS is installed.

+Type the command "aws configure" and configure AWS credentials.

+Steps to run:

 Create a folder in local machine to save the project from git.

 Copy the link from github repository "JenniferJeyasekar/CRUD-Operation".
 Select clone.